 GMO tells about what it was like growing up in a very poverty laden community, and how different, yet how alike that looks from a typical poor family today.
 He tells of his mother’s inherent distrust in white people.
 He relays the stories of having to go to the dump yard for shoes, and wearing two different shoes on their feet.
 His heartfelt stories of waiting hungry at home for his mom to bring leftovers from the diner where she worked, so that they could have food to eat, connect him with kids.

 Mr. Benefee’s wisdom, patience, creativity, and ingenuity brought Maurice to see that there was another side to life, allowed him to glimpse into the possibility of something more.
 Time at Benefee’s gave little GMO the golden ticket to experience another reality, to crawl into an escape from his daily world.
 To dive into a world of work, of creating, building, and solving.

-Grandmaster Orange credits Benifee with learning how to be a gentleman, understanding what chivalry really means, with how to treat elders respectfully, with his keen eye for design and style.
+Grandmaster Orange credits Benifee with learning how to be a gentleman and understanding what chivalry means, how to treat elders respectfully, and with his keen eye for design and style.

 That world set the tone for his entire life.

-That’s what GMO credits to his being where he is today, and being able to help so many kids, in a similar way as he was lifted up by Benfiee into another world which he didn’t know existed.
+That’s what GMO credits to being where he is today, able to help so many kids, in a similar way as he was lifted by Benifee into another world which he didn’t know existed.

+Grandmaster Orange typically visits a school a day, during the month of February.
 And yes, he dons a different unique colorful African outfit for each school visit.

 You can book an onsite school or other community outreach visit with GMO by emailing or contacting him on the Contact Form.
-Visits are usually booked several months in advance and often repeat visits are booked a year in advance.
-So don’t wait.
+Visits are usually booked several months in advance and often repeat visits are booked a year in advance. :0 So don’t wait.